airbytehq/airbyte/docs/integrations/sources/mssql.md

 #### CDC Limitations

 - Make sure to read our [CDC docs](../../understanding-airbyte/cdc.md) to see limitations that impact all databases using CDC replication.
+- In some extreme edge cases, MSSQL's reading of it's `binlog` can be slow enough to extend beyond the maximum `timeout` connector setting (`1200`-`2400` seconds/`20`-`40` minutes), resulting in a 'successful' sync with zero (0) rows sent to the destination.
+See [Mitigation strategies for timeout errors in MSSQL Connector with CDC](#mitigation-strategies-for-timeout-errors-in-mssql-connector-with-cdc), for more details.
 - `hierarchyid` and `sql_variant` types are not processed in CDC migration type (not supported by Debezium).
 For more details please check
 [this ticket](https://github.com/airbytehq/airbyte/issues/14411)
 - CDC is only available for SQL Server 2016 Service Pack 1 \(SP1\) and later.